holstegelab/aghub_docs/agh_use_of_research_drive.md

 # Use of research drive

 Due to AGH being a secure compute environment, it is not possible to directly download or upload data from/to the internet.

 Instead, we use the SURF Research Drive to transfer data to and from the cluster.
+Once this has been setup, it is a seamless experience (copy data into a folder on AGH, and receive it in a folder on your laptop).
+Here, we describe how to set this up.

 ---------------------